bootstrap-ruby/bootstrap_form/README.md

 ### Custom Control Groups

-Sometimes you need to wrap a custom control in Bootstrap-style markup.
+Sometimes you need to wrap an element in Bootstrap-style markup.
-This is mostly needed when using horizontal-style forms.
-You can use the `control_group` helper to do this:
+This is mostly needed to align submit buttons when using horizontal-style forms (also shown above):

 ```erb
 <%= bootstrap_form_for(@user, html: { class: 'form-horizontal' }) do |f| %>